Menasco Motors Company: Howmet Corporation

 In 1970, Menasco, a corporation with manufacturing plants in Burbank, California, and Fort Worth, Texas, purchased two California plants from Howmet Corporation, in Montebello and Pomona, both in California, taking over Howmet's contracts and manufacturing operations for the production of aircraft landing gear.
 Because the Montebello plant was operating at a substantial loss, Menasco closed the plant.

 Colt Industries

 In 1977, Colt Industries bought Menasco as part of its expansion into the aerospace technology development and manufacturing business sector.
+Menasco was a supplier of landing gears to General Dynamic in the manufacture of F-16 fighter jets that were sold to the United States NATO allies.
+As a supplier, Menasco was forced to share its technology with Dutch and Japanese companies, which eventually became its competitors in the global market.

 Colt Changes Name to Coltec

 Colt Industries sold its firearms business, a divestiture that led it to change its name to Coltec Industries to emphasize its role as a producer of aerospace, automotive and industrial products.